node-strava/node-strava-v3/README.md

 ### Running the tests

-You'll first need to supply `data/strava_config` with an `access_token` that has both private read and write permissions:
+You'll first need to supply `data/strava_config` with an `access_token` that has both private read and write permissions.
+Look in `./scripts` for a tool to help generate this token.
+Going forward we plan to more testing with a mocked version of the Strava API so testing with real account credentials are not required.

 * Make sure you've filled out all the fields in `data/strava_config`.
 * Use `strava.oauth.getRequestAccessURL({scope:"view_private,write"})` to generate the request url and query it via your browser.